Devansh-Saraswat/CMOS-Circuit-Design-and-SPICE-Simulation-using-SKY130/README.md

 #### H-Tree Clock Distribution

+One of the most performance-critical applications of the symmetric, delay-balanced inverter (and buffer) designed above is **clock tree synthesis**.
+In a synchronous chip, every flip-flop must receive the clock edge at the same time — even a few picoseconds of skew can cause setup or hold violations.
+The **H-Tree** is the standard topology used to meet this requirement.

-The **H-Tree** is the standard topology for distributing a clock signal uniformly across a chip.
-Its recursive, mirror-symmetric branching structure guarantees that every leaf node is reached by an electrically identical path — equal wire length, equal capacitance — minimising **clock skew**.
+Its recursive, mirror-symmetric branching structure guarantees that every leaf node is reached by an electrically identical path — equal wire length, equal load capacitance — minimising clock skew.
+The buffers inserted at every branching node must be delay-matched (Wp ≈ 2× Wn as established in the sizing analysis above) so that the edge propagates with identical rise and fall times at every level of the tree.

 <img width="903" height="511" alt="image" src="https://github.com/user-attachments/assets/3f6b5130-56ed-48fe-8238-ce7ddd245094" />